DataDog/documentation/content/en/containers/troubleshooting/admission-controller.md

 ## Common problems

 ### Order
 The Admission Controller responds to the creation of new pods within your Kubernetes cluster.
-More specifically the Cluster Agent receives a request from Kubernetes at pod creation, and responds with the details of what changes to make to the pod.
+More specifically the Cluster Agent receives a request from Kubernetes at pod creation, and responds with the details of what changes (if any) to make to the pod.

 This does mean that the Admission Controller does not mutate existing pods within your cluster.
 If you have recently enabled the Admission Controller or made other environmental changes, you can delete your existing pod and let Kubernetes re-create it to verify if the Admission Controller has updated your pod.